annaesulli/data320-midterm/README.md

 # data320-midterm
-Simple machine-learning project utilizing sentiment analysis.
+Simple machine-learning project utilizing matplotlib and HuggingFace libraries to conduct sentiment analysis.

+#Process Flow
 Uses data scraped from IMDB and stored in a MongoDB database.